-Health Record Form
+Health Record Form:

-Upon initial enrollment and at the beginning of each school year thereafter, parents must provide an updated health for each student.
-This record informs the school nurse of any continuing or new conditions the student may have and includes imperative information, such as allergies and medications.
-If there is a specific health condition that may exclude a student from one of the school health policies, parents must provide information from a medical doctor stating the diagnosis and treatment of the condition to the school nurse.
-If at any point in the school year there is a change in the student's medical diagnosis or treatment, the parent must contact the school nurse immediately to update the student's information and medical documentation.
+Upon enrollment each year, each student will be required to have an updated health record on file.
+This record informs the school nurse of any conditions your student may have and includes imperative information such as allergies and medications.
+If there is a specific health condition that may warrant specific treatment at school, parents must provide information from their medical doctor stating the diagnosis and treatment of the condition to the school nurse.

-Illness
+Illness: